Set up Depreciation for Assets in QuickBooks Online

 • After completing the details on the first line, on the second line, choose the depreciation account from the Account drop-down menu.

-• And in this step, enter the depreciation amount in the Debits column.
+• In this step, enter the depreciation amount in the Debits column.

 • Now click on save and close.